ColeHoff7/CTATracker/README.md

 ### RGB Board libraries
 This project makes use of the [Adafruit RGB matrix installer script](https://github.com/adafruit/Raspberry-Pi-Installer-Scripts/blob/main/rgb-matrix.sh) to install the needed libraries to interface with the RGB board.
 At the moment you need to install this on your pi yourself, but I plan on writing an install script that will do all of this in the future

+# TODO in the future:
+- automated install on raspberry pis
+- google maps integration to automatically get nearest stations
+- bus support